Palari (boat): Rigging: from padewakang-tanja to palari-pinisi

+At the port of Reo in the Flores island, 1927.

 The first Sulawesian true pinisi (that is, a palari hull combined with a pinisi rig, rather than the tanja rig) is thought to have been a penisiq [sic] built in 1906 by shipbuilders in Ara and Lemo-Lemo for a skipper based in Bira.
 In addition to the two-masted type, there was also a single-masted variants called palari jengki (also known as the one-masted pinisi).
 The single-masted boats had a much simpler sail plan.
 They were rigged with a nade sail (similar to the gunter rig) in the same fashion as lambo boats, occasionally with loose-footed cutter-type headsails (lacking a pekaki, or lower spar).

 Sulawesi sailors were inspired to abandon the tanja rig that they had used for many years in favour of the pinisi rig (which is more European in style) because of its ease of use.
 In stronger winds, the sizeable tanja sail had to be reefed by rolling it onto the boom, which was a heavy and dangerous job.
 By contrast, pinisi sails can be reduced section by section: lowering the topsail, then the headsail, leaving just the mainsail in use.
 In even stronger winds, the mainsail could be reefed by pulling it towards the mast, a much easier task than rolling it onto the boom as in the tanja rig.
 These techniques could be combined, so that (for example) a vessel with reefed mainsail and one or more headsails still functioning could remain under way with full steering control.
 There is also a difference in sailing ability between the two types of rig: a pinisi-rigged boat can sail closer to the wind and can turn more easily when beating to windward.

 By the end of the 1930s, the fleet of palari-pinisi at the end of the 1930s had become the Indonesian archipelago's greatest trading fleet, competing in particular with Madurese leti-leti, and plying trading routes as far afield as Singapore.
 This changed following the outbreak of World War II.
 During the war, it was not profitable for vessels to sail further west than Surabaya and Semarang.
 Salemo island is a small trading centre that was home to around 100 trading pinisi.
 A villager from the island remembered that on the eastern shore of the island (which is about 650 m long):

 "The pinisi would form an uninterrupted line, as they anchor side by side, along the shore.
 One may go on board a pinisi from one end; walk over the decks of the vessels and get off at the other end; so that one may move from the south to the north of the island without stepping on the soil between."